jbond21/disaster_response_pipeline/README.md

 # Disaster Response Pipeline Project

+### Summary

+The objective is to build a Machine Learning pipeline to classify messages for a disaster response team.
+Using NLP the model is able to classify a message so the team knowz what type of an emergency it is and how to respond.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.